Skip to content

 DeleteMe is the oldest name in this space — founded in 2010, which in data removal years is ancient.
 They've built a reputation as the serious option for US users who want human oversight in the removal process, not just automated bots firing off requests.

-That human element is the entire argument for paying $129/year over Incogni's $95.88.
+That human element is the entire argument for paying $129/year over Incogni's lower first-year Standard price.
 DeleteMe's team manually verifies removals and sends follow-up requests when brokers don't comply.
 On paper, that sounds better.
 In practice, the coverage gap starts to sting: they cover 750+ brokers, which is more than Incogni's 420, but their international reach is weak.
 If you're in the EU or UK, DeleteMe is largely not useful to you.

 Where DeleteMe genuinely earns the price premium: their onboarding asks you to specify aliases, former addresses, maiden names, and phone numbers you no longer use.
 Most automated services only work with your current legal name and address.
 If you've moved several times or changed your name, DeleteMe's human reviewers will cross-reference those old records and submit removal requests against stale profiles that automated tools frequently miss entirely.
 For people with complicated data footprints (anyone who's lived in four or more states, for example), that manual layer catches records that pure automation leaves behind.